Worst Tax Relief Companies: Are Tax Relief Companies Legit?

 For instance, if Sally owed a tax debt to the IRS, she would talk to her friends or co-workers, and eventually, someone would refer her to a CPA, tax lawyer, or enrolled agent who had helped them with a tax issue in the past.

 JK Harris changed all of this.
 The company launched huge marketing campaigns to reach people from all over the country.
 They used and continue to use phrases that convince people to pick up the phone and call them.
-Often, the phrases mention IRS programs that aren't even real such as the Fresh Start Program, the IRS Tax Debt Relief Program, or the One-Time Forgiveness Program.
+Often, the phrases mention IRS programs that aren't even real such as the Fresh Start Program, the IRS Tax Debt Relief Program, the IRS forgiveness program, or the One-Time Forgiveness Program.
 These aren't the phrases that the IRS uses.
 These companies use these phrases to draw in customers and also to ensure that people don't know the real names of the IRS programs so that they can't easily apply for relief on their own.
 In contrast, a CPA, tax lawyer, or enrolled agent who offered the same types of services didn't have this loudspeaker.

 Do Tax Debt Relief Companies Settle Taxes for Pennies on the Dollar?